hardrockbluesky/NoteChartBuilder/README.md

 Bambi.wav is available in the main BKBS repo and is not included in the MIT License.

+# Dependencies
+Unreal Engine 5 Editor

+[Victory Plugin](https://github.com/EverNewJoy/VictoryPlugin) for writing the CSV.

+# Usage
+Open the project in the Unreal Editor and place your song in the Song slot on the BP_SongChart placed in the default level.
+Output file defaults to BambiCSV.txt.

 # Controls
 * Pressing preview in Editor starts the song playing.
 * Arrow keys while the song is playing generate arrows [may not show up until next time you hit preview]